PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Minion/Wraith/README.md

 If the last alive Outsider dies, mark the Wraith with their **Awoken** reminder.

 During that night, wake the Wraith.
 They point at 2 Townsfolk players, (if they choose any players that are not Townsfolk, ask them to choose again.)
 Mark those 2 players poisoned with the Wraith **Poisoned** reminders.
+Remove the **Awoken** reminder.